Operation Groundhog: 38 Arrested in NC Drug Bust

-NASHVILLE, N.C.
-(WNCN) — The Tar River Regional Drug Task Force arrested 38 people from Feb.
+NASHVILLE, N.C.--The Tar River Regional Drug Task Force arrested 38 people from Feb.
 1 through Tuesday as part of Operation Groundhog.

 The people arrested had outstanding “narcotics-related” warrants, authorities said.